MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-s4hana.md

 **Application servers.** SAP application servers do not contain business data.
 A simple DR strategy is to create SAP application servers in the secondary region, and then shut them down.
 However, any configuration changes or kernel updates on the primary application server must be copied to the VMs in the secondary region.
 Consider using [Azure Site Recovery](/azure/site-recovery/) to automatically replicate application servers the secondary region.

 **Central Services**.
-Central Services does not persist any business data.
+Central Services do not persist any business data.
 You can deploy a VM in the secondary region to run the Central Services role.
 The only content from the primary Central Services node to synchronize is the /sapmnt share content.
 In addition, any configuration changes or kernel updates on the primary Central Services servers must be copied to the VM in the secondary region.
 To synchronize the two servers, you can use Azure Site Recovery to replicate the cluster nodes or simply schedule a job to copy /sapmnt to the disaster recovery region.
 For details, download the whitepaper [SAP NetWeaver: Building a Hyper-V & Microsoft Azure–based Disaster Recovery Solution](http://download.microsoft.com/download/9/5/6/956FEDC3-702D-4EFB-A7D3-2DB7505566B6/SAP%20NetWeaver%20-%20Building%20an%20Azure%20based%20Disaster%20Recovery%20Solution%20V1_5%20.docx), and refer to section 4.3, SAP SPOF layer (ASCS).
+This whitepaper shows a Windows configuration but you can implement an equivalent configuration for Linux.

 **HANA database**.
 Use HSR for HANA-supported replication.
 HSR supports multitier replication.
-In this configuration, the secondary HANA instance in the primary region is replicated to a third HANA instance in the DR region.
+In this configuration, the secondary HANA instance in the primary region is replicated to a third HANA instance in the DR region, using asynchronous replication.
 This forms a replication daisy chain.
 Failover to this HANA instance is a manual process.

 To use Azure Site Recovery to automatically build out a fully replicated production site of your original, you must run customized deployment scripts.
 For more information, see [Add Azure Automation runbooks to recovery plans](/azure/site-recovery/site-recovery-runbook-automation).
 Site Recovery first deploys the VMs in availability sets, then runs scripts to add resources such as load balancers.